 When I woke at 4.30am it had been raining, but it couldn’t have lasted long, as by the time I got up and left by 6.30am, everything was dry.
 I didn’t have any breakfast, but did get to a Tesco’s for my next food restock.
 16 coffees purchased – things are looking up!

 I reached Milngavie and waited for a cafe to open at 9am.
 There was another couple there who also looked like they were about to start the West HIghland Way.
 I felt pretty sore after yesterday’s mileage, and wasn’t sure how far I would get today.
-I definitely was in no rush for my breakfast, and more than happy to sit and wait.
+Definitely wasn’t in a rush for my breakfast, and more than happy to sit and wait.

 Joking aside, it was the best looking and best cooked breakfast I have had on the entire trip – Cafe Alba is highly recommended.